SyncholisticMG/gh/chapter2/workspace.md

 What is that all about?
 These often are DNA urges, influenced by the memories of the past, that keep you from creating new experiences.
-Most of us had billions of incarnations and it is vital to disconnect from those to reconnect with source in a new way to create new memories which is part of the awakening journey.
+Most of us had billions of incarnations and it's vital to disconnect from those to reconnect with source in a new way to create new memories which is part of the awakening journey.
 The many forms of dramatic source disconnections will influence how you perceive the journey into celestial medium, agency or vehicle.